fmalina/texting/README.rst

  - Via API inbound call, where the SMS gateway makes a callback to Texting Centre with the received text
  - from the GSM modem via ``manage.py read_in`` command, which reads texts from SIM card into the database and cleans up the SIM

-Texting centre allows staff to sort incoming texts **replies** into **categories** and react based on this category.
+Texting centre allows staff to sort incoming **replies** and texts into **categories** and react based on this category.
 Basic categories should be "Thanks", "End", "Bot", "Misc".

  - "Thanks" is for marking texts where users thank you for your suggestion in multitude of ways.
 In a good campaing these should be prevalent.
  - "End" is for marking texts where users tell you to STOP texting them in expressive ways.